chrislzm/MyReads/README.md

 Additional Usage Notes
 ----------------------
-Udacity's backend server currently limits searches to 20 results, and limits search terms to only those listed in SEARCH_TERMS.md.
-Partial searches will will only match the closest search terms in this file.
+Udacity's backend server currently limits searches to 20 results.
+It also limits search terms to only those listed in SEARCH_TERMS.md.
+(Partial searches will match the closest search terms in this file.)

 Credits
 -------